-Threat Intelligence support for Enterprise Security is now provided using its REST APIs
+Threat Intelligence support for Enterprise Security is now provided using its REST APIs indicators.
+This step is mandatory for the app to continue to perform matching against the required indexes.

 - Added the following contextual data to Indicators: - Splunk Sighting Timestamp Last seen value - Match Count - The Source for sighted indicators is now reported as Splunk in ThreatQ. - Added Macro Configuration option to App Setup page.
 Users now have the ability to select indices, the location they want to search.